ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `ViveMV` - A specific version of the HTC Vive headset, the first consumer version.

 ### Class Methods

+#### GetCurrentControllerType/0

+  > `public static SDK_BaseController.ControllerType GetCurrentControllerType()`

+  * Parameters
+   * _none_
+  * Returns
+   * `SDK_BaseController.ControllerType` - The ControllerType based on the SDK and headset being used.

+The GetCurrentControllerType method returns the current used ControllerType based on the SDK and headset being used.

 #### GetControllerIndex/1